This post may contain affiliate links. See disclosure for details.

 Cooking Time and Temperature Tips

 For cooking times, I’ve found that 12 minutes per pound works like a charm for a medium result, as that’s our family’s meat temperature preference.
 Of course, this depends on the size and cut of your roast, whether it’s boneless or bone-in.
-Bone-in tends to take longer to cook so if you have a bone-in cut then 12 minutes per pounds will probably come out more medium rare.
+Bone-in tends to take longer to cook, so if you have a bone-in cut then 12 minutes per pounds will probably come out more medium rare.
 If you’re particular about your meat’s doneness (and who isn’t?), I recommend using a meat thermometer to ensure a more accurate temperature of the meat.

 Keep in mind that the roast will continue to cook while resting, increasing in temperature by about 5-10 degrees.
 To play it safe, factor in that 10-degree rise.